Genflow Biosciences Releases 2023 Year-End Review and Highlights Key Priorities for 2024

 - Initial site selection and QMS framework for clinical readiness, expected by the end of 2025 for the NASH program.

-- Commence preliminary discussions with the European Medicines Agency (EMA) on Mechanism of Action (MoA) data for Orphan Drug Application (ODA) for our second compound GF-3001, targeting Werner Syndrome.
+- Commence preliminary discussions with the European Medicines Agency (EMA) on Mechanism of Action (MoA) data for Orphan Drug Application (ODA) for its second compound GF-3001, targeting Werner Syndrome.

 - Select Contract Development and Manufacturing Organization (CDMO) for advancing the GMP manufacturing of the NASH clinical lot of lead drug candidate, GF-1002.

-- Moving key patent applications under the Patent Cooperation Treaty (PCT) to the national phase, while further expanding our development pipeline with new products and new indications.
+- Moving key patent applications under the Patent Cooperation Treaty (PCT) to the national phase, while further expanding its development pipeline with new products and new indications.

 Contacts